ckeditor/ckeditor5/docs/installation/getting-started/maintenance.md

 Observe any security alerts that are published by the CKEditor 5 team and always act promptly to apply patches and upgrades.
 Keeping your editor up-to-date is crucial to the security and integrity of you content and data.
 If you are using framework integrations always follow any information provided by framework developers, too.

+### Data backup

+Whatever your approach toward updates might be, always remember to keep a fresh backup of your data.
+Whether a local solutions is used, and On-Premises server or autosave feature, create regular backups of you database and files.

 <info-box hint>
 **What's next?**